Disney Channel (United Kingdom and Ireland): Closure due to Disney+ (2020)

 On 3 June 2020, Disney announced that David Levine, vice president of children's programming for Disney's British, European, and African channels, and general manager for Disney Channel UK, would leave the company on 30 June 2020.
-On 25 June 2020, it was announced that Disney Channel UK would close on 1 October 2020, following the launch of Disney+ in the UK.
+On 25 June 2020, it was announced that following the launch of Disney+ in the UK and due to the company's failure to reach a new carriage deal agreement with Sky and Virgin Media, Disney Channel UK would close on 1 October 2020.
 The channel, along with Disney Junior and Disney XD, closed down at midnight BST on 1 October 2020, exactly 25 years after its launch.
 The YouTube channel for Disney Channel UK remained active, but later changed its name to Disney Club UK, effectively ending the Disney Channel brand for the UK.

 The final programme aired was the 2019 film Descendants 3.
 The channels were removed from Virgin Media on 29 September, and CBBC and CBeebies took over their Sky EPG slots on 1 October.
 In November 2020, Disney returned its broadcast licenses for Disney Channel UK, Disney XD UK, and Disney Junior UK to Ofcom, with new European licenses being handled by Spain's CNMC due to Brexit.
 Sky Cinema Disney also closed on 30 December 2020, making Disney+ the primary source for Disney movies in the UK and Ireland.
 Following Fox UK's closure in 2021, National Geographic and BabyTV were the only Disney-owned pay television channels in the UK.

 After Disney Channel UK's shutdown, Disney vacated its Chiswick Park building, returning it to the landlord in June 2021.
 Disney continues to operate its EMEA headquarters in Hammersmith, London.